Otumian-empire/articles/github token.md

 vscode is my go-to text editor for my all-round developement.
 The token would be used as the password.

-- `git config credential.helper store`
+- `git config --global credential.helper store`
 - Now clone, push or pull with `username` and copied `token` instead of the `password`

 ## SSH